Monkey logo

 Go

-langur is based on Monkey but it underwent a lot of changes and now has a ton of features you won't find in Monkey:
+Langur is based on Monkey, but underwent many changes and has features you won't find in Monkey.
+Some of it's features include:

 • semi-integrated regex

-• automated for-loop over an array or string, or over a range
+• automated for loop over a list, hash, or string, or over a range

 • immutable or mutable declarations